Jim Hughson: Hockey Night in Canada and Sportsnet

 The following season, he replaced Bob Cole as the lead play-by-play announcer for HNIC.
-On top of calling the main Saturday night game (usually involving the Toronto Maple Leafs or the late Saturday night game involving Vancouver Canucks), he also called the NHL All-Star Game, the Winter Classic, and the Stanley Cup Finals.
+On top of calling the main Saturday night game (usually involving the Toronto Maple Leafs or the late Saturday night game involving Vancouver Canucks), he also called the NHL All-Star Game, the Winter Classic, the top Conference Final, and the Stanley Cup Finals.
 He also called men's ice hockey at the 2014 Winter Olympics in Sochi, Russia.
-His partner on the lead broadcast team was his former Sportsnet partner Craig Simpson and, from 2009–2016, former NHL goaltender Glenn Healy.
+His partner on the lead broadcast team was his former Sportsnet partner Craig Simpson and, from 2009 to 2016, former NHL goaltender Glenn Healy.

 In October 2014, Hughson re-joined Sportsnet, as its parent company Rogers Communications had acquired sole national television rights to the NHL in Canada, taking effect as of the 2014–15 season.
 The trio (until 2016) remained as the lead broadcast team for HNIC (which remains on CBC as part of a sub-licensing deal), but may now also appear on other Sportsnet national games when needed.

 During the 2020–21 NHL season, Hughson only called national Vancouver home games due to concerns over the COVID-19 pandemic.

 Hughson announced his retirement on September 21, 2021, before the 2021–22 NHL season.

 Other appearances

 Hughson returned to the broadcast booth for the Toronto Blue Jays when CBC picked up a package of Blue Jays games for the 2007 and 2008 seasons.
-The broadcast on June 22, 2007 was the first baseball game he had called in 13 years.
+The broadcast on June 22, 2007, was the first baseball game he had called in 13 years.

 In addition to his Canadian sportscasting work, Hughson has made occasional appearances for ABC and ESPN in the United States, covering both hockey and baseball.

 Hughson is known as the play-by-play voice of EA Sports' NHL series of video games from 97 to 09.
 He also provided the play-by-play in EA's Triple Play series for PlayStation and PC from 1997 to 2001, along with his former Blue Jays broadcast partner Buck Martinez.

 Hughson has also had small roles in two sports-related family comedies: MVP: Most Valuable Primate (2000) and Air Bud: Seventh Inning Fetch (2002).
 He played announcers in both films.

 Awards

 Hughson has won five Gemini Awards, the most recent in 2004, where he was named the best sports play-by-play or analyst.
 In 2019, the Hockey Hall of Fame announced that Hughson was named as the winner of the annual Foster Hewitt Memorial Award, honouring outstanding contributions by a hockey broadcaster.

+Hughson was inducted into the BC Sports Hall of Fame as a member of the media, in 2024.

 Personal life

 Hughson was born on October 9, 1956 Fort St. John, British Columbia.
 He lives in South Surrey, British Columbia with his wife Denise.
 He has a daughter named Jennifer and son Matthew.
-Hughson is an avid runner with routes in all 32 NHL cities.
+Hughson is an avid runner with routes in all NHL cities.